Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Charges**: This item has 3 charges and regains all charges when you finish a long rest.

 **Bursting Cinder**: When you end your turn you spend a charge to cause cinders to burst from the _Bami Cincer_.
-All creatures within 5 feet of you must make a dexterity saving throw or takes 2d6 fire damage and are burning, halved on a save.
+All creatures within 5 feet of you must make a dexterity saving throw, dc equals 9 + twice your proficiency bonus, or takes 2d6 fire damage and are burning, halved on a save.

 ---